 - Clean up spills on the floor straight away too!
 Have a dustpan and broom and cleaning cloth specifically for the floor on hand.

-- Have a receptacle for scraps and waste collection where you are working.
+- Have a container for scraps and waste collection where you are working.
 That could be a bowl, plastic bag or rubbish bin.
 Balancing scraps on a chopping board as you walk across the kitchen, open a cupboard and empty into the bin is a disaster waiting to happen.

 - Put ingredients away as you use them.
-It doesn’t take that much more effort than putting them on the closest bench!
+It doesn’t take much more effort than putting them on the closest bench!
 Better still, measure out, prepare and put away excess ingredients before you start cooking.
 It makes a few extra dishes, but somehow makes a lot less mess (or gives you more time to clean up).
 Unfortunately, I don’t have the luxury to time to do this with a toddler wanting attention…

 - To make 5. easier, have easy access to containers and cling film.

 - Use time between “processes” (got to throw in some Masterchef jargon) to keep things tidy (don’t just stand there watching your food cook if you don’t have to – or decide to check Pinterest or Facebook!)